 Furthermore, new laws being ousted by Russian authorities were deemed contrary to democratic values by PACE members, prompting them to take further steps towards excluding Russia from the Council’s activities and debating over whether or not to strip it entirely from membership status.

-The strained relations between Moscow and its European partners have resulted in Moscow boycotting most Council meetings since 2017 amid calls for a review on sanctions imposed against it in relation to political instability caused by pro-Kremlin activists in eastern Ukraine in 2014-2015.
+The strained relations between Moscow and its European partners have resulted in Moscow boycotting most Council meetings since 2017 amid calls for a feedback on sanctions imposed against it in relation to political instability caused by pro-Kremlin activists in eastern Ukraine in 2014-2015.
 The ongoing crisis sparked further debates on whether or not Russia should remain a member state.
 Although no decision has been taken, removal as an active member seems increasingly likely.

 Refusal to Cooperate with the Council of Europe